Last Updated on 12 June 2024 by Cycloscope

 the best handlebar pack

 Looking for the best bikepacking handlebar pack to carry essentials for your weekend trip?
-Well, Ortlieb Handlebar Pack is a no-fuss choice.
+Well, the Ortlieb Handlebar Pack is a no-fuss choice.

-If we talk about accessibility, the two-side roll closures make everything in the bag easily accessible.
+If we talk about accessibility, the two-sided roll closures make everything in the bag easily accessible.
 Moreover, you can easily attach extra equipment with the attached compression belts and drawstrings.
 If in any case, there is a requirement for more volume, you can attach the accessory bag to it.

 Lastly, the mounting system of the pack has spacers and two straps that feature extra-long velcro closures.
 These help in attaching the bag to the handlebar while maintaining balance and stability.
 It is also suitable for carbon handlebars.